PyroGenesis/Hearthstone-Quest-Tracker/README.md

 ========================
 This is a plugin for [Hearthstone Deck Tracker](https://github.com/Epix37/Hearthstone-Deck-Tracker)

 Hearthstone does not track Daily Quests from within a match.
 This plugin attempts to fix that.
-Useful for when you play matches just to complete quests (which I do often).
+Useful for when you play to complete quests (which I do often).

 This plugin does this by allowing you to set and keep track of progress in your daily quests by tracking played cards.